Motyak/monlang/README.txt

 125 ProgramSentence cannot be empty (hit early EOF)
-      => `consumeProgram` checks for EOF before calling `consumeProgramSentence` 135 Term cannot be empty (hit early EOF)
+      => `consumeProgram` checks for EOF before calling `consumeProgramSentence` 995 Atom cannot be empty (hit early EOF)
-      => in all "group" entities comprising of terms, we check for EOF before loop first iteration 995 Atom cannot be empty (hit early EOF)
       => `consumeProgram` checks for EOF way before...